cloudfoundry/docs-dotnet-core-tutorial/docs/configure-app-logs.md

 {{ product_short }}, you must configure the .NET sample app to send app logs to {{ product_short }} by adding a global error handler that logs to stdout.

-## Prerequisites

-Before you can configure a global error handler, you must download the .NET sample app.
-See [Prepare the app](../prepare-app).

 ## Add a global error handler to the sample app

 To add a global error handler to the .NET sample app, follow the steps below: